garnajee/home-server/README.md

 $ docker-compose --file docker-compose-whatsapp.yml up -d
 ```

-> Note that the docker-compose I provided is not really optmized, you can add environment variable to better configure.
+> Note that the docker-compose I provided is not really optimized, you can add environment variable to better configure.
 You can check the documentation [here](https://waha.devlike.pro/docs/how-to/config/).

 > **Feel free to modify and perhaps make a pull request!**